karamble/braibot/docs/wiki/n8n-Integration.md

    - Import `Decred Assistant BRaiBot.json`
    - Configure webhook trigger
    - Set up API credentials for the authentication between braibot and n8n
+   - On first launch use the `Create Database Tables` nodes to prepare the
    - Activate the workflow to listen as production environment
    - Use the provided webhook URL in your braibot configuration file
    - Test with sample queries